Updated Mar 16, 2026§ For Pets

 If $800+ for a Garmin system makes you wince, the Dogtra Pathfinder 2 hits most of the same performance targets for roughly half the price.
 It pairs with your smartphone via the Dogtra Pathfinder app instead of a dedicated handheld, which keeps costs down and gives you access to Google Maps-based satellite and terrain views.

-The Pathfinder 2 tracks up to 21 dogs from 9 miles, with location updates every 2 seconds -- actually faster than the Garmin Alpha.
+The Pathfinder 2 tracks up to 21 dogs from 9 miles, with location updates every 2 seconds — actually faster than the Garmin Alpha; you can see the Pathfinder 2 and Alpha 300 compared spec for spec to weigh the phone-versus-handheld choice.
 It also includes e-collar training with 100 stimulation levels plus tone and vibration.
 The collar is IPX7 waterproof and built from reinforced polycarbonate that survives brush and briars.

-I ran the Pathfinder alongside a Garmin Alpha for two seasons.
-In open terrain, performance was nearly identical.
-In dense cover with significant elevation changes, the Garmin's dedicated handheld held signal slightly better than the Pathfinder's Bluetooth-to-phone relay.
-But for most practical hunting scenarios, the difference wasn't a deal-breaker.
+Spec-for-spec, the Pathfinder 2 and Garmin Alpha perform nearly identically in open terrain.
+In dense cover with significant elevation changes, the Garmin’s dedicated handheld holds signal slightly better than the Pathfinder’s Bluetooth-to-phone relay, but for most practical hunting scenarios the difference isn’t a deal-breaker.

 The trade-off: you’re relying on your phone’s screen and battery, which means carrying a charged phone and possibly a battery pack.
 In rain or extreme cold, a dedicated handheld like Garmin’s holds up better than a smartphone in a case.

 The SportDOG TEK 2.0 claims the longest range in the hunting GPS category: 10 miles under ideal conditions.
-In field use across rolling Midwest terrain, I confirmed reliable tracking at 6-7 miles -- farther than either the Garmin or Dogtra managed in the same conditions.
+Its higher 10-mile rating gives it more headroom than the 9-mile Garmin or Dogtra when terrain starts cutting into line-of-sight range.

 The TEK 2.0 uses its own dedicated handheld with preloaded TOPO maps and unlimited free map updates.
 You can customize the update rate from 2 seconds to 2 minutes, which lets you trade tracking precision for battery life on long hunts.
-At the fastest setting, battery lasts about 24 hours.
-At the slowest, you can stretch it past 40.
+SportDOG lists shorter runtime at the fastest refresh setting and longer runtime at the most conservative setting.

 It tracks up to 21 dogs simultaneously and is waterproof to 25 feet (IP68 equivalent), making it the most water-resistant option here.
 Location sharing lets you send waypoints and dog positions to fellow hunters’ TEK units.